 Zhang, Y. & Wildemuth, B.M.
 (2009).
 Qualitative Analysis of Content.
 In Applications of Social Research Method to Questions in Information and Library Science (pp. 308-319).
 Westport, CT: Libraries Unlimited.

-If you would like to work with us on a content analysis or data analysis and analytics project, please see our services page.
+If you would like to work with us on a content analysis or data analysis and analytics project, please see our informatics consulting page.